newapplesho/aws-sdk-smalltalk/README.md

 # Features
 * AWS Signature version 4
 * Amazon DynamoDB
- * Low-level API
- * Easy-access library, in a more Smalltalk manner
 * Amazon S3
- * Create Bucket and Delete Bucket
 * Elastic Transcoder

 The following data types are supported for use in DynamoDB: